Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: Introduction

 The form of the curvaton potential energy plays a crucial role in the computation of the primordial observables.
 The $\delta N$ formalism is a powerful tool to compute the observables \cite{Sasaki:1995aw}.
 For a curvaton scenario with a quadratic potential (known as the vanilla curvaton scenario) the observables can be estimated analytically \cite{Kawasaki:2011pd,Ellis:2013iea,Matsuda:2007av}.
-However, for more complicated potentials, numerical computation is required.
-Although analytic method is applied to polynomial potential \cite{Byrnes:2011gh,Huang:2008zj}, axion type potential \cite{Kawasaki:2011pd,Kobayashi:2020xhm} and multiple curvaton scenario \cite{Huang:2008rj}, these methods are often incomplete and lead to spurious results.
-In this article we take a different method for analytic estimation.
-For our analysis we consider a curvaton potential with two terms: $\frac{1}{2} m^2 \phi^2 + \frac{1}{4} \lambda \phi^4$, where $m$ is the mass of the curvaton, and $\lambda$ is the quartic coupling constant.
+There are several developments in the computations of observables from curvaton with more complicated potentials, e.g. polynomial potential \cite{Byrnes:2011gh,Huang:2008zj}, axion type potential \cite{Kawasaki:2011pd,Kobayashi:2020xhm} and multiple curvaton scenario \cite{Huang:2008rj}.
+In this article we take a different method for analytic estimation (for an alternate method see \cite{Kawasaki:2011pd}).
+For our analysis we consider a curvaton potential with two terms: $\frac{1}{2} m^2 \phi^2 + \frac{1}{4} \lambda \phi^4$, where $m$ is the mass of the curvaton, and $\lambda$ is the quartic coupling constant \footnote{Our method can also be applied to potentials like $V(\phi) = \frac{1}{2} m^2 \phi^2 + \sum_{n>2} \frac{1}{n} \lambda_n \phi^n$, which is explored in \cite{CurvatonMethod}.}.
 We split our system into three separate regions: 1.~curvaton field oscillation with its potential dominated by the quartic term, while the radiation energy density dominates; 2.~curvaton field transits to the quadratic region at a transition field value $\phi_T$ computed by the condition $\frac{1}{2} m^2 \phi_T^2 = \frac{1}{4} \lambda \phi_T^4$.
 In this region radiation energy density still dominates over curvaton energy density; 3.~curvaton field oscillation with its potential dominated by the quadratic term until its decay.
 Using the behavior of curvaton energy density in quartic and quadratic region \cite{Cembranos:2015oya} we compute the post-inflationary Hubble parameter in these three regions using appropriate boundary conditions, and then compute the post inflationary number of e-folds with which the relevant observables can be computed.
 Note that the above discussion about the system is valid if the initial curvaton field value $\phi_I$ is greater than the transition field value $\phi_T$.
 If $\phi_I < \phi_T$, our analysis approximately reduces to the vanilla curvaton scenario.
 To check the consistency of our approach we have computed all the known results for the curvaton scenario with a quadratic potential in Sec.~\ref{sec:SHO}.